W1A (TV series)

-W1A is a British mockumentary sitcom television series that satirises the management of the BBC.
+W1A is a British television comedy series that satirises the management of the BBC.
 It was created by John Morton, and first broadcast on BBC Two on 19 March 2014.
 The series is the follow-up to Twenty Twelve, a BAFTA-winning comedy series by the BBC about the 2012 Summer Olympics in London.
 It sees the reintroduction of Hugh Bonneville and Jessica Hynes as their Twenty Twelve characters, alongside a new cast, with David Tennant's role as narrator also continuing from the earlier series.

 The first series began on 19 March 2014, concluding on 9 April.
 A second series was announced later in 2014 which launched on 23 April 2015 with a one-hour special.
 In August 2016, Radio Times announced that W1A had been recommissioned for a third and final series, which began airing on 18 September 2017.

 The series is named after the postal code of the BBC's headquarters, Broadcasting House, which is W1A 1AA.

 Plot

 The series revolves around Ian Fletcher (Hugh Bonneville), formerly the Head of the Olympic Deliverance Commission, who has been chosen to be the Head of Values at the BBC.
 His task is to clarify, define, or re-define the core purpose of the BBC across all its functions and to position it confidently for the future.
 The series deals with the everyday events at the corporation, and how the team deal with these.
-Such events include the arrival of King Charles, problems surrounding a new programme entitled Britain's Tastiest Village, as well as media scrutiny of Ian Fletcher's salary, the decision to cut the BBC Big Swing Band (which turns out to be beloved by all) and a cross-dressing ex-Premier League football player who wants to be a television pundit but is terrible at it.
+Such events include the arrival of Prince Charles, problems surrounding a new programme entitled Britain's Tastiest Village, as well as media scrutiny of Ian Fletcher's salary, the decision to cut the BBC Big Swing Band (which turns out to be beloved by all) and a cross-dressing ex-Premier League football player who wants to be a television pundit but is terrible at it.

+Theme music

+The theme music is Las Vegas by Laurie Johnson, also familiar in the UK as the theme music for Animal Magic.
+It was composed in 1960 for the KPM music library.